 Red River Restoration is a small, local company concerned with quality of workmanship.
 Historical architect, John Volz, set the scope of work for the window repair and will oversee the restoration.
 Window jamb and sill repairs will be done onsite.
 Compromised wood will be either repaired or replaced.
 In Red River’s shop, window sashes and stops will be placed in a steam oven to remove all paint and glazing; then sanded, primed, painted and glazed.
 Sashes will be repaired and then installed with some new parting bead and original inner stop where possible.

 While work on the windows progresses, events at Chateau Bellevue will continue.
 As windows are removed and taken to the shop for restoration, replacement windows will be temporarily installed.
-Before, during, and after pictures of our restoration project will be posted on our website.
+Photos of our restoration project are posted on our website.

 The lawn will be replaced with paver bricks in order to facilitate the use of the space.
 This will improve accessibility during events as well as photography.